morlowsk/Restaurant-API-Rust/README.md

 []%
 ```

-If you want to make it minutes elapsed, I believe you can convert the `cooking_time` field to be compatible with `created_at` which is in UNIX time and then add that to it in the backgound task filter.
+If you want to make it minutes elapsed, you can convert the `cooking_time` field to be compatible with `created_at` which is in UNIX time and then add that to it in the backgound task filter.

+I wrote an extra main method in the client library to simulate sending multiple requests (I have 20, but the project specified 10) randomly chosen.
+Given that there's input returned after every call and the server doesn't crash it should show that this is sufficient.
+However in the real world you would write performance tests to automate this.